Subscribe to stay updated

 When designing your packaging, you can use a similar concept of delicate logo element printed in gold.
 It’s a genuine detail.

 #3 Barneys New York - Stunning minimalism

-This stunning project is one of our favorites among the dark packaging designs.
+This stunning project is one of our favourites among the dark packaging designs.
 Its simplicity is captivating and it doesn’t go the easy way.
 Instead of white or gold, the design mixes hot-stamped silver elements.